ChristElise/christelise.github.io/_posts/2024-09-09-two-million-walkthrough.md

 Great the POC works as expected, with this access we own the system and we can read the root flag.
 If you want to get a better understanding of the vulnerability above, you can read through this [article](https://securitylabs.datadoghq.com/articles/overlayfs-cve-2023-0386/).

 ## Conclusion
 Congratulations!
 In this walkthrough, you have exploited an API to change your user account to that of an admin and then used that account to exploit a command injection vulnerability in an API endpoint used by admin users.
 You then leveraged this vulnerability to obtain a shell on the target as the www-data.
 After enumerating the system you obtained credentials for the admin user and used this to obtain access to the root account by leveraging a public vulnerability.
 This box demonstrated how improper handling of user input in a web application and poor maintenance of updates can significantly impact an organisation's security.
-Thanks for following up this walkthrough.
+Thanks for following up on this walkthrough.